(Para ver esta misma información en español / To see this same information in Spanish: pinche aquí / click here).

 Click on the following link to search a database provided by the Canary Islands regional government.

-In the drop-down menu, in “Seleccione Tipo de Centro ” (Select the type of centre), choose “Centros de Salud “; These are for the larger health centres that start with the letters CS (centro de salud).
+- “Centros de Salud”; these are for the larger health centres that start with the letters CS (centro de salud).

-Or many places also have local centres in neighborhoods or villages with more limited hours and services (names start with CL: centro local).
-To find one of these, (as there may be one closer to you than a CS), choose “Consultorios de Atención Primaria” from the list.
-Sometimes they begin with the letters CP.
+Many places also have local centres in neighbourhoods or outlying villages with more limited hours and services (names start with CL: centro local or sometimes CP).
+To find one of these, (as there may be one closer to you than a CS), choose “Consultorios de Atención Primaria” from the “Seleccione tipo de centro” list.

-There is no need to fill in the second field (“Selecione el tipo de oferta sanitaria”).
+There is no need to fill in the next field (“Estado”).

-Remember, at the end of the form, you must also enter your island (isla), or town / village (municipio) to narrow your search.
+Remember, at the end of the form, under “Localización” (Location), you must also enter your island (isla), or town / village (municipio) to narrow your search.
+Then press the blue “Buscar” button.

 A list with contact details will appear.
-If you click “Ver situación” next to each centre, Google Maps opens.
+If you click “Ubicación” next to each centre, Google Maps opens.

 Option two: –